radiantearth/stac-best-practices/best-practices-item.md

 The [Table extension](https://github.com/stac-extensions/table) has proven to be useful to describe the contents of those file formats and should be provided within the asset metadata.

+To facilitate visualization, it can be useful to include an asset that refers to a [PMTiles](https://github.com/protomaps/PMTiles) representation of each group of vectors.
+This asset would have the role "visual" and would exist alongside the "data" assets.

 If you want the individual vectors to be accessible individually, the ideal approach is to serve it with [OGC API - Features](https://github.com/opengeospatial/ogcapi-features) standard.
 This